 Renting bikes on the Appian Way

 From the Appia Antica Cafe, you can bike in either direction.
-We found that the roads were less bumpy going south, away from Rome.
+We found that the roads were less bumpy going south, away from Rome and the Catacombs.

 For more information about the Appia Antica Cafe, click here.